colts70/The-Sematic-Stack/README.md

 > Agents **SHOULD** treat this header as a discovery hint only and **MUST** verify the referenced stack resource directly.
 > Absence of this header **MUST NOT** be interpreted as absence of DFH support.

-“If multiple roots claim the same topic, agents MUST treat the topic as contested and fall back to downstream arbitration (KGs, RAG, policy, trust models).”
+“If multiple anchors claim the same topic, agents MUST treat the topic as contested and fall back to downstream arbitration (KGs, RAG, policy, trust models).”

 HESS does not replace current AI techniques like RAG (Retrieval-Augmented Generation); it grounds them.
 Without HESS, AI enters a domain in a "semantic fog."
 With HESS, the AI has a clear, domain-owner-authorized map of intent.